nus-cs2103-AY1617S1/addressbook-level4/src/test/data/ManualTesting/TestScript.md

 1. Changing save location
 > To type: `save D:\`
-	> * New save location of 'Dowat.txt' in file path 'D:\'
+	> * New save location of 'Dowat.xml' in file path 'D:\'
 	> * Relaunching 'Dowat' will load data from new file location

 ### Viewing help